 Cumberland where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Another 215 words (15 lines of text) covering the year 1688 is included under the topic Early Rennick History in all our PDF Extended History products and printed products wherever possible.
+Another 215 words (15 lines of text) covering the years 1688, 1662 and 1688 are included under the topic Early Rennick History in all our PDF Extended History products and printed products wherever possible.

 Some of the Rennick family moved to Ireland, but this topic is not covered in this excerpt.
-Another 124 words(9 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Rennick or a variant listed above: